rkthomps/MCTSSnake/README.md

 - `Node`: This module implements a single node in the MCTS search tree along with its functionality.

+### humanBot Package
+- `humanBot`: Implementation of a bot that human players can use with the arrow keys in order to play against an AI snake agent.
+If no move is detected from the user, then the snake will continue moving forward.

 ## Demos
 ### Rollout-Policy-Guided Snake
 ![](demos/rollout-policy-demo.gif)